 The best way to guarantee success is to plan for it.
-Choosing the right A priority race(s) and lead up events can have a major impact on your goal achievement.
-There are a variety of reasons why athletes choose their races, ranging from destination to social aspects.
-Whatever your reasons for choosing different races, be sure that your key races and buildup are in line with your season goals.
+Choosing the right A-priority race(s) and lead-up events can have a major impact on your goal achievement.
+There are a variety of reasons why athletes choose their races, ranging from destination to social aspects to distance goals.
+Whatever your reasons are for choosing specific races, be sure that your key races and buildup are in line with your season goals.
 Use this road map to help you plan an epic race season this year.

 Define Your Goals for the Season

-Events you select as A priority are the races that you will focus on throughout the year to achieve your goal time, placing, qualification, etc. Since these events require a full buildup, peak, and recovery periods within your training schedule, it is important to consider timing.
+Events you select as A-priority are the races that you will focus on throughout the year to achieve your goal time, placing, qualification, etc. Since these events require build, peak, and recovery periods within your training schedule, it is important to consider timing.

-Consider your work schedule, family obligations, ability to travel (how far are you willing to go for a key race), time of year (will you be able to train outdoors, get into the open water, etc.), and potential weather during the race.
+Consider your work schedule, family obligations, ability to travel (i.e., how far are you willing to go for a key race), time of year (will you be able to train outdoors, get into the open water, etc.), and potential weather during the race.

 Once you have identified your A race(s), start to look at races that will help you build up to that event.
 These events allow you to practice different pacing or nutrition strategies before you get to the big show.
-If you are new to triathlon, these events can give you race experience and help you build confidence going into a big race.
+If you are new to triathlon, these events can give you racing experience and help you build confidence going into a big race.
 These events are also great for evaluating your training and identifying areas where you may need more work.
-These races are known as B or C priority events.
+These races are known as B- or C-priority events.

-Races categorized as C priority are treated as supported workouts.
+Races categorized as C-priority are treated as supported workouts.
 These events are more for experience and practice than results.
-I like to use C races as single event time trials, pacing practice, nutrition experimentation, mental practice, etc. These events may be added in last minute or planned ahead of time.
+I like to use C races as single event time trials, pacing practice, nutrition experimentation, mental practice, etc. These events can be added in at the last minute or planned ahead of time.

 The Big Picture

 Finally, take a step back and look over the entire schedule as a whole.
-Look for scheduling concerns, travel issues, etc. Once you have fine-tuned your race schedule, register for your A and B priority races and get them set on your calendar.
-Allow for some flexibility with your C priority events and consider waiting to register late if you can.
-This will allow you consider how your training is going at various points in your schedule and decide if adding in another race is beneficial or not.
+Look for important factors such as scheduling concerns and travel issues.
+Once you have fine-tuned your race schedule, register for your A- and B-priority races and get them set on your calendar.
+Allow for some flexibility with your C-priority events and consider waiting to register late if you can.
+This will allow you to consider how your training is going at various points in your schedule so that you can decide if adding in another race is beneficial or not.